 Kale is kind of trendy these days, as trendy as a vegetable can be anyway.
 So I bought a beautiful bunch of it at our farmer’s market and thought I’d give kale chips a try.
-I know kale is super healthy, but I’ve never been a huge fan, so I’ve made a small effort to hide it in recipes…I throw a bunch in my Bolognese Sauce, pureed in the food processor so nobody can tell.
+I know kale is super healthy, but I had never been a huge fan, so I’ve made a small effort to hide it in recipes…I throw a bunch in my Bolognese Sauce, pureed in the food processor so nobody can tell.

-So I get home and make up a small pan of the kale chips, about 4 stalks worth.
+I get home from the farmer’s market and make up a small pan of the kale chips, about 4 stalks worth.
 I eat one, and I’m thinking “these are kinda gross.”
 I have another, still not so good.
 Somehow I ate the whole pan that way.
 So I make another pan for my husband, “here try these, they’re not very good.”
 He tries them, “yeah they are kinda gross.”
 “Try another anyway.”
 Ten minutes later he asks me if I’ll make him another pan.
 So now I’m on my third pan and we eat that whole one too, sharing it with the baby/quickly becoming a toddler, he loved them too.
-Something about salty snacks you can never have just one, but with kale chips, I think that’s alright.
+Something about salty snacks you can never have just one, but with kale chips, I guess that’s alright.
 Try them for yourself and see if you don’t eat the whole pan.

-Recipe: Parmesan Kale Chips
+Parmesan Kale Chips

-- olive oil
+- 2 t olive oil

-- kosher salt
+- ¼ t kosher salt

-- shredded Parmesan cheese
+- Parmesan Cheese shredded

-- Preheat oven to 400, convection bake
+- Preheat oven to 400°, convection bake

-- Bake for about 7 to 8 minutes or until leaves are crisp but not burnt
+- Bake for about 7 to 9 minutes or until leaves are crisp but not burnt

-- Top with shredded Parmesan cheese
+- op with shredded Parmesan cheese, a microplane works perfectly!